Broadcasting Services Act 1992: The Act

-Broadcasting services are defined as any ‘service that delivers television programs or radio programs’ to consumers.
-This excludes services that involve ‘no more than data, or no more than text’ as well as ‘point-to-point’ services such as dial-up internet.
+Broadcasting services are defined as any 'service that delivers television programs or radio programs' to consumers.
+This excludes services that involve 'no more than data, or no more than text' as well as 'point-to-point' services such as dial-up internet.

 The Authority

 The Australian Communications and Media Authority (ACMA), formerly the Australian Broadcasting Authority, was established by the Act.
-It was given the express purpose to regulate broadcasting licenses for commercial television and radio, and "...[enable] public interest considerations...", whilst "...not [imposing] unnecessary financial and administrative burdens on providers of broadcasting services”.
+It was given the express purpose to regulate broadcasting licenses for commercial television and radio, and "...[enable] public interest considerations...", whilst "...not [imposing] unnecessary financial and administrative burdens on providers of broadcasting services".

 ACMA is provided with the role of ensuring all industry codes of practice for broadcasting regulation comply with the objectives of the Act, and if industry self-regulation fails to provide adequate protections, the authority then intervenes to develop new codes of practice.

+Election blackout periods

+From the end of Wednesday on an election year until the close of polls on the relevant polling day, which must always be on a Saturday.
+Online media sources such as text messages, email communications, streaming media such as Netflix and YouTube, and newspapers and other forms of print media are exempt.
+The relevant part of the Broadcasting Services Act 1992 that specifies this provision is schedule two.

 Content quotas

 The Act stipulates a local content quota for regional broadcasters regulated by the ACMA.
 The system allocates points based on the number of minutes of content broadcast which relates directly to a local area or area in which a broadcasting license is held.
-‘Material of local significance’ includes content on individuals, places, organisations, events, and issues pertaining to respective communities.
+'Material of local significance' includes content on individuals, places, organisations, events, and issues pertaining to respective communities.